List of Trinity College Dublin student organisations: Societies

-Trinity College has over 120 societies, each of which operates under the aegis of the Dublin University Central Societies Committee.
-This committee is composed of the treasurers of each of the societies within the College.
-Society sizes vary, with several claiming to be the largest in the college with thousands of members, while smaller groups may have only 40-50 members.
+Trinity College has 118 recognised societies, which operate under the aegis of the Dublin University Central Societies Committee.
+The Central Societies Committee is a student-led body which supports and represents recognised societies.
+Its executive consists of student officers and ordinary members elected by the treasurers of recognised societies.

 Situated within the Graduates Memorial Building is the oldest of Ireland's such societies, the College Historical Society (The Hist).
 Founded in 1770, the society has a history in the promotion of oratory and composition.
 It is the oldest debating society in Ireland, and "perhaps" the oldest student society in the world.
 Over the past three centuries, it has been addressed by the world’s pre-eminent thinkers and orators.
 The society meets each Wednesday evening to debate motions of interest in the chamber of the Graduate Memorial Building (GMB).

 Another such society is the University Philosophical Society (The Phil) which shares the GMB and promotes discourse among students.
 The Society can traces it origins to 1853 when it was set up as a paper reading society, inspired by the Dublin Philosophical Society.
 While the Phil still hosts paper readings, its primary functions is as a debating society.
 Throughout the twentieth century, there was ongoing discussion about the possibility of a merger between the Student Representative Council, the Hist, the Phil, and the Eliz (The Dublin University Elizabethan Society founded in 1905).
 In 1981, the Eliz merged with the Phil and today it remains a subcommittee of the Phil promoting the involvement of women in debating.
 The Phil meets each Thursday evening of Term to debate motions in the chamber of the GMB.